Guidance to licensing authorities

-9.22 Mandatory conditions applying to all premises licences are set out at paragraph 9.25 onwards.
+9.22.
+Mandatory conditions applying to all premises licences are set out at paragraph 9.25 onwards.
 In addition, there are mandatory conditions that relate to particular category of premises licences.
-Details of these can be found in Parts 17 to 22 of this guidance.
+Details of these can be found in Part 17 of this guidance to Part 22 of this guidance.

 - the summary of the premises licence issued by the licensing authority must be displayed in a prominent place on the premises.
 In England and Wales this must include a summary of the terms and conditions of the premises licence.

 - the layout of the premises must be maintained in accordance with the plan that forms part of the premises licence.

 - neither National Lottery products nor tickets in a private or customer lottery may be sold on the premises in England and Wales.
 Sale of National Lottery and private lottery tickets are prohibited in Scotland.

 9.26.
 There are also mandatory conditions attaching to each type of premises licence controlling access between premises.
 There can be no direct access between one premises licensed under the Act and another premises licensed under the Act, with the following exceptions: